🧠 What is Event-Based BLoC?

 - ✅ You’re dealing with asynchronous or complex workflows

-🎯 Let’s Build a Counter App with BLoC
+🎯 Let’s Build a Subscriber App with BLoC

 🔹 Step 1: Define Events